nodejs/node/doc/api/vm.md

       `EvalError`. **Default:** `true`.
     * `wasm` {boolean} If set to false any attempt to compile a WebAssembly module will throw a `WebAssembly.CompileError`. **Default:** `true`.
-* Returns: {Object} contextified sandbox.
+* Returns: {Object} contextified object.

-If given a `sandbox` object, the `vm.createContext()` method will [prepare that sandbox][contextified] so that it can be used in calls to [`vm.runInContext()`][] or [`script.runInContext()`][].
-Inside such scripts, the `sandbox` object will be the global object, retaining all of its existing properties but also having the built-in objects and functions any standard [global object][] has.
+If given a `contextObject`, the `vm.createContext()` method will [prepare that object][contextified] so that it can be used in calls to [`vm.runInContext()`][] or [`script.runInContext()`][].
+Inside such scripts, the `contextObject` will be the global object, retaining all of its existing properties but also having the built-in objects and functions any standard [global object][] has.
 Outside of scripts run by the vm module, global variables will remain unchanged.